mattfeltonma/azure-labs/appgw-hub-spoke/README.md

 * 12/2022
   * Updated base environment
   * Added more complex web app
+  * Added App Gateway private listener
+  * Added Private DNS Zone for custom domain

 ## Overview
 Organizations in regulated industries are typically required to mediate and inspect traffic between users and applications when the application provides access to sensitive data.
 While the capabilities in Web Application Firewalls are becoming more robust, many organizations still prefer to pass the traffic through a traditional firewall for additional IDS/IPS and centralized logging of all network traffic.
+This pattern demonstrates how organizations can balance democratization of Application Gateway with the needs for IDS/IPS through a centralized security appliance.

-Using a hub and spoke architecture, this lab environment demonstrates a pattern where a publicly-facing [Application Gateway running in the dedicated workload Virtual Network](https://github.com/mattfeltonma/azure-networking-patterns#single-nva-internet-to-azure-http-and-https-with-ids-ips-option-2) exposes an application running in a multi-tenant Azure App Service Plan which has been configured with a [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) and [Regional VNet (Virtual Network) Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
+Using [a standard hub and spoke architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) this lab demonstrates a pattern where an [Application Gateway running in the dedicated workload Virtual Network](https://github.com/mattfeltonma/azure-networking-patterns#single-nva-internet-to-azure-http-and-https-with-ids-ips-option-2) exposes an workload running App Services.
+The App Services instance has been configured with a [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) and [Regional VNet (Virtual Network) Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration) to ensure full visibility of incoming and outgoing traffic.

-A [hub and spoke networking architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) is used to allow for segmentation of virtual networks.
-[UDRs (User defined routes)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined) are configured to route all outgoing traffic and traffic between spokes through the Azure Firewall in the hub Virtual Network.
-Network Security Groups are configured on all subnets to support microsegmentation within a given Virtual network.
-A VPN Virtual Network Gateway is provisioned and ready for S2S or P2S connections.
+An Azure Firewall is provisioned in the hub virtual network with [UDRs (User defined routes)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined) all north, south, east, and west traffic through the Azure Firewall.
+The Application Gateway subnet is configured to send traffic received by the Application Gateway and destined through the App Service through the Azure Firewall for centralized mediation and optional inspection.
+The firewall has been configured to SNAT traffic to the workload virtual network to ensure traffic symmetry.

 All virtual networks are configured to use the Azure Firewall as a DNS provider to allow for logging of DNS queries.
 The Azure Firewall is configured to use an Azure Private DNS Resolver in the Shared Services virtual network for its resolution to support conditional forwarding to on-premises.
 Common Private DNS Zones for Azure PaaS services are created and linked to the Shared Services virtual network which allows the Private DNS Resolver to resolve records for Private Endpoints created in the environment.

 Ubuntu and Windows virtual machines are deployed as utility servers.
 The Windows VM is provisioned with Google Chrome, Visual Studio Code, Azure CLI, and Azure PowerShell.
 The Linux VM is provisioned with Azure CLI, kubectl, and Docker.

-The workload virtual network contains the Application Gateway and App Service.
-Routing and SNAT has been configured so that traffic between the Application Gateway and App Service Private Endpoint is mediated by an [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview) instance.
+The workload virtual network contains the Application Gateway and App Service running a basic Python application.
+The Application Gateway is configured to route traffic for the domain you reference using a wildcard record (example: *.wildcard.com).

+The application can be accessed both privately and publicly through the application gateway.
+You can immediately access it from one of the machines included in the lab by opening a web browser and typing in www before your domain name (example: www.mydomain.com).
+An Azure Private DNS Zone provides resolution for those machines.

+To access the application over the Internet from a machine outside of the lab environment, you will need to handle resolution.
+This can be done by modifying the machines host file.

 Additional features included: